Why Africa needs not fear Artificial Intelligence and here’s how it can use Fintech to own the fourth industrial revolution

 Even more interesting about Africa is the fact that the continent is like an open canvas ready to be transformed into a masterpiece.

-In Africa, there are no obsolete structures to be brought down before one can begin putting up compatible ones.
+In Africa, there are no obsolete structures that have to be brought down first before one can begin putting up compatible ones.

 “It is sometimes easier to train people who have had no prior knowledge of wine than to train people who have been taught about wine the wrong way, you need to retrain them and it’s not easy,”